blackieops/deployawebsite/content/static-sites/s3/index.md

 Now click on the user in the list, and head to the "Permissions" tab.
 By default, an IAM user has no permissions at all.

+We'll need to give this new user permissions to our S3 bucket so it can upload files.
+We don't, however, want it to have more permissions than it needs.
+This ensures that in the event the keys get compromised, they attacker won't be able to do anything except mess with the one bucket's files (i.e., they can't spin up new servers, log into the web console, etc).

 We're going to create an inline custom policy for this user, as that is the simplest way to achieve what we want.